hanishkvc/prgs-docs-spreadsheetkvc/README.md

 ### 20200913IST1530 - GauriGaneshaToOnamToTeachersDayRelease

-TODO: Use color to distinguish between alternate rows, so that easier for user to map content to its corresponding row.
+DONE: Use color to distinguish between alternate rows, so that easier for user to map content to its corresponding row.

 TODO: Add xrows and xcols or so to increase rows or cols at the end quickly.
 Instead of using ica ira which also process each and every cell wrt its =expression, to see if they need to be updated.